raynamharris/FMR1CA1rnaseq/README.md

 	- 03_wgcna.R	- R script for weighted gene co-expression network analysis
 	- 04_ephys.Rmd	- knittable analysis hippocampal electrophysiology to measure synaptic properties
 	- 04_ephys.md - output of above script
+	- 05_Ceolin.Rmd - a replication of a recently published paper
 	- 06_GO_MWU	- directory with data, code, and results for Gene Ontology analysis
 	- figureoptions.R - my color pallet of choice for this experiment